 Nowadays, the Cretans, using local products – goats and lambs are abundant in the mountains of the island – have adopted their own way of preparation with many different local variations.
 It is a key feature at traditional weddings – as it emphasizes the hosting family's fertility and wealth by using rice, meat and poultry at the same time.
 Gamopilafo also makes an appearance at village feasts and many family celebrations.

 The meat used in Gamopilafo is traditionally goat and rooster, but lamb and turkey or chicken can also be used as substitutes.
 The preparation we suggest takes about 3 hours in terms of cooking time.
 It is a simple and minimal recipe, avoiding the use of too many or overly complicated ingredients.
-Its flavor and taste relies especially on the high quality of the meat (fresh and local) and on the aroma of the butter used (traditionally home-made goat-milk butter).
+Its flavour and taste rely especially on the high quality of the meat (fresh and local) and on the aroma of the butter used (traditionally home-made goat-milk butter).

 Ingredients (serves: 8)

-1 kilo goat meat or lamb
+Gamopilafo dish in Crete1 kilo goat meat or lamb

 1 turkey or chicken (1 ½ kilo)